Micah-Shallom/Food-Delivery-Rest-API/README.md

-## PIZZA DELIVERY API
+## FOOD DELIVERY API
-This is a REST API for a Pizza delivery service built for fun and learning with FastAPI, SQLAlchemy and PostgreSQL.
+This is a REST API for a Food delivery service built for fun and learning with Django_REST_Framework, SQLite.

 ## ROUTES TO IMPLEMENT
 | METHOD | ROUTE | FUNCTIONALITY |ACCESS|